XEmacs: XEmacs and GNU Emacs

 while the XEmacs developers have argued that the lack of copyright assignment has allowed major companies to get involved, as sometimes companies can license their code but due to a cautious attitude concerning fiduciary duties to shareholders, companies may have trouble in getting permission to assign away code completely.

 The Free Software Foundation holds copyright of much of the XEmacs code because of prior copyright assignment during merge attempts and cross-development.
 Whether a piece of new XEmacs code enters GNU Emacs often depends on the willingness of that individual contributor to assign the code to the FSF.
 New features in either editor usually show up in the other sooner or later.
 Furthermore, many developers contribute to both projects.

 The XEmacs project has a policy of maintaining compatibility with the GNU Emacs API.
 For example, it provides a compatibility-layer implementing overlays via the native extent functionality.
 "XEmacs developers strive to keep their code compatible with GNU Emacs, especially on the Lisp level."

 As XEmacs development has slowed, XEmacs has incorporated much code from GNU Emacs, while GNU Emacs has implemented many formerly XEmacs-only features.
 This has led some users to proclaim XEmacs' death, advocating that its developers contribute to GNU Emacs instead.

 Many major packages, such as Gnus and Dired, were formerly developed to work with both, although the main developer of Gnus has announced his intention to move the Gnus tree into the main Emacs trunk and remove XEmacs compatibility code, citing other packages similarly dropping XEmacs support.

 In December 2015 project maintainer Stephen J. Turnbull posted a message to an XEmacs development list stating the project was "at a crossroads" in terms of future compatibility with GNU Emacs due to developer attrition and GNU Emacs' progress.
 Several options were laid out for future directions including ending development entirely, creating a new fork from the current version of GNU Emacs, or putting the project in maintenance mode in case someone wants to restart development in the future.
 This last option was the direction decided, with commitments from individual contributors to provide minimal support for the web site and development resources.

+In 2020 the XEmacs project moved its Mercurial source repository to Heptapod, following their former host Bitbucket's discontinuation of Mercurial support.
+In May 2023, the project released the first new beta version of XEmacs in nearly a decade with beta version 21.5.35 "kohlrabi".

+SXEmacs

+The SXEmacs project forked XEmacs 21.4 and continued development for over a decade, issuing new releases as late as 2020.